 When a charity is working with outside individuals and groups, it must maintain direction and control over the use of its resources, and be able to demonstrate this direction and control.
 A registered charity cannot just hand over resources to another organization, unless that organization is a “qualified donee”.
 (See the section below about qualified donees.)

 To ensure the charity retains control and direction and can demonstrate this, it is a good idea to sign a written agreement.
-To learn more about things that should be included in these agreements, see the Canada Revenue Agency's explanation.
+The CRA has a more comprehensive guide on what to include in these agreements.

 2. Qualified Donees